miiCard/api-wrappers-dotnet/README.md

 ##Usage

-### API wrapper
+## Obtaining an OAuth access token and secret

+How you do this depends on if you're using WebForms or MVC (or some other framework).
+See the [.NET Wrapper Library documentation](http://www.miicard.com/developers/libraries-components/net-library) for more information.

-To use the API wrapper, you'll need:
+To use the Claims and Financial API wrappers, you'll need:

 * Consumer key and secret (available by request from miiCard)
 * An access token and secret for a given miiCard member, obtained by pushing the member through the OAuth workflow

+### Claims API wrapper
 The API wrapper wraps the methods of the miiCard API and makes them easily accessible to managed code.
 To start, new one up:

     var apiWrapper =